 IT managers were really surprised at how much easier credential rotation was with CyberArk handling it.
-Attendees working for companies that already leverage CyberArk for Privileged Access Security were also very interested to hear about the integrations with Ansible that are already part of the core solution—from using Ansible to deploy elements of the platform to leveraging the CyberArk collection within Galaxy to automate tasks — like secrets onboarding – within CyberArk.
+Attendees working for companies that already leverage CyberArk for Privileged Access Management were also very interested to hear about the integrations with Ansible that are already part of the core solution—from using Ansible to deploy elements of the platform to leveraging the CyberArk collection within Galaxy to automate tasks — like secrets onboarding – within CyberArk.

 It’s a really exciting time.
 There’s so much more follow-up we can do after hearing, “Oh man, I would really love to learn more.”

 If you weren’t able to make it to Atlanta this year for Brandon and Joe’s talks, stay tuned as we are scheduling a follow up webinar to help security teams enable their automation focused developers and IT staff leverage CyberArk to secure their Ansible environments.
 You can also discuss the Ansible integrations in the new CyberArk Commons discussion forum and access the CyberArk /Ansible integrations in the CyberArk Marketplace and on www.conjur.org.
 If you’re in Chicago, we’re planning a half day workshop with Ansible later this year.
 Contact [email protected] for additional information.